marschall/stored-procedure-proxy/README.md

 Unsure
 ------
-- Do we need a package name in addition to a schema name?
 - Is there a better way to avoid having `@OutParameter` or `@ReturnValue`
-- procedures that use result sets instead of out parameter or return values
 - Should we support other collections than list?
 - Should we support a ValueExtractor without an int
 - Out parameter default last